The concept “tree plantation” (=”plantage”) seems intentionally misused by many environmental groups!

 To avoid the mis-leading associations with “tree plantation” FAO (The UN body dealing with forest) uses “planted forest” instead, but the “greenies” usually do not care.

 It is true that a considerable and growing share of the Swedish forests originate from planting or seeding.
 It has been going on since centuries, although one hundred years ago (in the forests we now reforest) the forest more often was left to recover after harvest without planting.

-For many reasons most Swedish planted forests are not like “tree plantations”.
+For many reasons most Swedish planted forests are not like “tree plantations” (“plantager”).
 Only a small share can be characterized as fast growing with short rotation and intensive management.
 The share of exotics is small.
-Usually a considerable part of the trees in a planted forest are non-planted.
-Some came before plantation and some after.
-Several species may be planted.
-Some plantations fail, so no or few planted trees remain, but the forest is still characterized as planted.
-All trees may not be even-aged.
+Usually a considerable part of the trees in a planted forest are non-planted, some come before plantating and some after.
+Several species are often planted over a regeration area.
+All trees in planted forest are often not even-aged.
 The planting rows are not always straight, and many planted plants do not remain to maturity.
 The character of the forest is often a mosaic and different parts are managed differently.
-The result is often not what is associated with a “tree plantation”.
+The result is mostly not what is associated with a “tree plantation”.